 - 1. The names of students in the top quartile of the class are provided to the AOA selection committee by the Associate Dean for Student Affairs, in collaboration as needed with the officers of AOA (president, vice president, secretary, councilor), in alphabetical (not ranked) order.
 The ranking list is then disposed of and not used for any other purpose. - 2.
-The AOA selection committee, which is made up of current members of AOA from the faculty and house staff, is provided with information about each eligible student's background and participation in extracurricular activities such as research, community service, leadership and medical school student and faculty activities, through a holistic review of achievement, aligned with the principles of Alpha Omega Alpha to "Be Worth to Serve the Suffering".
-Per Alpha Omega Alpha, members are selected as follows:
+The AOA selection committee, which is made up of current members of AOA from the faculty and house staff, is provided with information about each eligible student's background, academic performance, and participation in extracurricular activities such as research, community service and medical school student and faculty activities (such as Student Body Committee or Medical School committees). - 3.
+Election of new members is accomplished by vote of the AOA selection committee, after careful review based on this information and personal knowledge.